 For more information on code pages, please refer to

 our white paper.

-Decode UTF-8 enables and disables UTF-8 interpretation of data.
+The UTF8 Decoding switch enables and disables UTF-8 interpretation of data.

 It's required for virtually all Linux hosts, and is used by most modern UNIX

 flavors as well.
 If there's a problem with graphics display on some screens,